 Flames > Bruins

-Date of the last photos taken for the print run: Game between Jets (3) v.
+Winnipeg Arena: Date of the last photos taken for the print run; Jets (3) v.
 Bruins (2).
-For the Jet’s Melrose / Dillon cards to be the correct layout, the print run must have happened after this date.
+For the Melrose / Dillon cards to be correct, the print run must have happened after this date.

 TOPPS: Detroit card